btrofimov/SchedulerJMServer/README.md

 ## Current Status
  * under cunsrtuction
- * integration tests and unit tests developed
+ * integration tests and unit tests are in progress
  * Version 1.0 is coming up